A Answers (4)

 Piedmont Heart Institute answeredThere are other conditions that can mimic fibromyalgia.
 Conditions include: hypothyroidism or underacting thyroid, autoimmune disorders - especially polymyalgia rheumatica, osteoarthritis, and chronic back pain.Helpful?
 1 person found this helpful.

-Mehmet Oz, MD, Cardiology, answeredFibromyalgia can wear as many disguises as a highly sophisticated bank robber.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredFibromyalgia can wear as many disguises as a highly sophisticated bank robber.
 It can be confused with several other medical conditions, including low thyroid levels (hypothyroidism) and polymyalgia rheumatica, but there are lab tests to distinguish between these different diseases that your doctor can order.
 Similarly, symptoms can be similar to rheumatoid arthritis and lupus, but unlike fibromyalgia these are inflammatory diseases so your doctor can tell the difference by examining your joints and doing other tests.

 Jacob Teitelbaum, Integrative Medicine, answered